This is a working document – original posted 11th April 2018 / updated 20th April 2018.

 For me the medical model in music is about …fitting in to assumptions of normality…seeing the purpose/role as being only therapeutic/rehabilitation/self expression…instruments played in one prescriptive way…examination process excluding/devaluing adjustment…a hobby/time filler.

 Running through all of this is a question of where I place myself.
-I consider myself disabled in some contexts.
+In certain contexts, I identify as disabled.
 I’m not sure how constructive it is for me to identify as “partially disabled”, but the barriers I experience might be described as less visible or less commonly recognised than others.
-From a “medical” perspective, I received my first ADHD diagnosis shortly before being excluded from secondary education, and another in adult life when I reached breaking point post-PhD, finding that the only way I could work would be to spend long hours making up for lack of focus (or indeed, having hyper-focused on the wrong task).
+From a I received my first ADHD diagnosis shortly before being excluded from secondary education, and another in adult life when I reached breaking point post-PhD, finding that the only way I could work would be to spend long hours making up for lack of focus (or indeed, having hyper-focused on the wrong task).
 For a long time, I felt unable to pursue work in academia.
 I still encounter barriers in my interactions as a freelancer with other professionals, to the point of sometimes being pushed out of projects rather than discussing avenues for support.
 And left to my own devices, I watch myself oversubscribing and drowning in unrealistic commitments and cables, again and again.

 After posting an early version of this piece, I received this response from a friend and some-time labelmate Richard Wrigglesworth, who records as Tudor Acid: